Your connection to education, training, data, experts and more

-The Greater Raritan Workforce Development Board will continue to update partners and the community about current webinars, programs, training opportunities and more as workforce system services evolve because of the Coronavirus pandemic evolves.
+The Greater Raritan Workforce Development Board will continue to update partners and the community about current webinars, programs, training opportunities and more as workforce system services evolve because of the Coronavirus pandemic.

 The state has launched a Cov-19 Information Hub page which has links to a vast amount of information and resources, including for businesses and community members.
 A COVID-19 Jobs and Hiring Portal also is now open and will be updated regularly.
 Users can navigate the portal and filter by keyword and location, simply by using the question box at the top of the page as a search box.
 Type in a county name or a position and the jobs will be filtered.
 This functionality also works from the main Hub site.

 State and county partners are also working together on a job-match project, matching current job listings in a state database to active job seekers, including the newly unemployed.
 Following are new job openings pulled from the state’s AOSOS system for the past several weeks; the weekly listings include the employer and location, job title, and job description.
 In each week’s listing, click on the job description link for more information and to apply for a position.

 The GRWDB is directly responsible for program oversight of the Greater Raritan One-Stop Career Training Service Centers in Flemington and Somerville.

 Among the resources the Greater Raritan Workforce Development Board offers is SkillUp Greater Raritan, a vast online learning portal available for free to all residents of Hunterdon and Somerset counties.
 A link is also under the Resources tab of the website.
 This video provides an excellent introduction as well.
 Watch it and start learning from home.
 This resource also has been developed for Spanish-language users.

 In the Greater Raritan area, because of the Coronavirus pandemic, the Greater Raritan One-Stop Career Training Service Centers at 6 Gauntt Place in Flemington and 27 Warren St. in Somerville are closed to in-person visits.
 Staff are continuing to assist customers over the phone, via email and through virtual appointments.
 Customers are asked to call 908-541-5780 or email email@example.com for assistance.